krshrimali/python-impact-analyzer/README.md

 A tool that analyzes Python code to identify functions that would be impacted by changes to a specific function or code location.

+**NOTE**:: I'm building this as a vibe-coding project.
+Not real vibe-coding though, as some of the logic is either suggested/implemented by me.

 ## Features

 - Analyzes Python code to build a dependency graph between functions and methods